New Jersey Guardianship Attorneys

 Q: My adult son has mental issues yet refuses to seek medical treatment.
 I’m worried about his disability.
 My doctor suggested that I become his guardian so that I can get him the help he needs.
 Is that a good idea?

-Q: What happens if someone needs a guardian but has little money and there are no family member or friend who can do it?
+Q: What happens if someone needs a guardian but has little money, and there are no family members or friends who can do it?

 Q: How long does it take to get a guardianship approved?